VishalS-HK/product-recommendation-system-BERT/README.md

 The project was undertaken during an 8-week-long summer workshop held at the Center for Innovation and Entrepreneurship (CIE), PES University RR.

-The talented team behind this innovative project comprises:
+The team behind this innovative project comprises:

 - Harish Satheesh
 - Kota Bharadwaj